 Youth Hunting

-In Indiana, youth hunters have a number of opportunities to help them get outdoors.
+In Indiana, youth hunters have many opportunities to help them get outdoors.

 The list starts with a low-cost hunting license and special hunting dates set aside for them.